Gibbs Sampling of Continuous Potentials on a Quantum Computer: Conclusion

 This indicates that, more broadly, investigating steady states of PDEs other than the FPE can also be instrumental in designing classical and quantum machine learning algorithms.
 Our analysis made it apparent that except for the problem of long mixing time in equilibrium dynamics, the exponential hardness in Gibbs sampling at low temperatures exhibits itself when the eigendirections of the generator of the FPE are far from perpendicular.
 We believe that this technical constraint may be ramified for special families of potentials which ideally exhibit sufficient expressivity for learning tasks (or for other applications).

-Another interesting avenue for future research is further investigation into the requirement of compactness of the domain of definition of the potential.
-In this paper, we considered periodic boundary conditions, hence tori as the domains of definition of the potential.
-However, other compact domains, or compactly supported Gibbs measures are left for further investigations.
-Perhaps such variations would require other choices of spectral methods; e.g., by deploying Chebyshev polynomials.

 In order to obtain these results we take advantage of the efficiency of quantum Fourier transforms in manipulating functions in their Fourier representations.
 We show that this performance requires sub-exponential concentration of the Fourier components.
 We also show that this is equivalent to a condition milder than analyticity which we name semi-analyticity.
 We quantify analyticity and semi-analyticity of functions using parameters we introduce and track how these parameters change under arithmetic operations and compositions.
 However, many similar properties remain open to be investigated.
-It is worth noting that our upsampling results of \cref{sec:results-fourier} are generalizable to non-periodic functions as shown in \cref{app:extension}.
-The measure concentration results are also straightforward to generalize.
-However, establishing connections between semi-analyticity and analyticity for non-periodic functions, as well as developing efficient algorithms for upsampling them, are left as future areas of exploration.
+We also generalize our upsampling results to non-periodic functions using Chebyshev polynomials.

 Finally, we mention that our method makes queries directly to the oracle of the energy potential, and therefore is a zeroeth order method.
 This is unlike typical classical algorithms for Gibbs sampling, specially ones that use the stochastic integration of Langevin dynamics, the SDE associated to the FPE.
 It therefore remains open to investigate the opportunity for improving our results using quantum queries to the first order oracles of the potential.